-The Laurel Center’s three-story shell had been completed by Shockey in 2013, and although the project had been delayed while additional funds were being raised, building commenced again in May 2017.
-The 22,500 SF facility was finished in December, ahead of the construction schedule.
+The Laurel Center’s three-story shell had been completed by Shockey in 2013.
+Though the project had been delayed while additional funds were being raised, building commenced again in May 2017, and the 20,254 SF facility was finished — ahead of the construction schedule — in December of the same year.

-Founded in 1983, The Laurel Center is a nonprofit organization that provides emergency shelter to more than 100 women and children and support to more than 2,500 people annually through 18 programs and services.
-Serving Frederick, Clarke, and Warren counties, it is the only organization in the region that offers counseling and education regarding domestic and sexual violence.
+Founded in 1983, The Laurel Center is a nonprofit organization that provides emergency shelter and support to more than 2,500 people annually through 18 programs and services.
+It is the only organization in its region that offers counseling and education regarding domestic and sexual violence.

-The new structure, complete with three elevators, not only meets current Americans with Disabilities Act standards, but also houses administrative offices and provides a computer lab for residents’ use, a fenced and secure children’s play area, a teen room, a large common area for dining and conversation, and 32 beds for women and their children seeking shelter.
+The former building had enough room to shelter 14 people.
+Grandfathered by old building codes, it was unable to serve people with walking disabilities because of tight spaces and stairs.
+The new structure meets current Americans with Disabilities Act standards, housing administrative offices and providing a computer lab for residents’ use, a fenced and secure children’s play area, a teen room, a large commons, and 32 beds for women and their children seeking shelter.

 How can we help?
 Tell Us